NucleusPowered/site-v1/_posts/2019-09-16-commands-in-v2.md

    * If you were writing the command, the one-line description should be added to the translation key `tpa.desc` and the extended description should be at `tpa.extended` (javadocs will tell you this part).
 * `@EssentialsEquivalent` remains as is, purely due to documentation
-* The modifiers, such as warmup etc., now have to specified to activate.
+* The modifiers, such as warmup etc., now have to be specified to activate.
 This way, it's clear what the plugin will generate, and what it will use.
 * Permissions are no longer generated, and are stored in static classes as constants.
 They are now easy to find, and you don't have to guess what they are going to be called (for example, `TeleportPermissions.BASE_TPA` is simply a